pratikpr2/MacineLearning_DecisionTree/README.md

 The following code gives the idea of Supervised Machine Learning using decision Tree.
 The problem statement is As Follows

-  - we want to predict whether a person survived or not.
+  - we want to predict whether a person survived or not on the titanic ship.
   - We have the datasets of all the passengers that we'll use to train our Model(Check Datasets Folders)

 # PreProcessing The Data